mendix/docs/content/addons/ats/ht1-custom-action-basics.md

 ---
 title: "Create Custom Action Basics"
-parent: "ht1-create-custom-actions"
+parent: "ht-one-create-custom-actions"
 ---

 ## 1 Introduction

 This how-to explains the basics of creating a custom action.
-You must complete this how-to before proceeding with [How to Create Custom Actions](ht1-create-custom-actions).
+You must complete this how-to before proceeding with [How to Create Custom Actions](ht-one-create-custom-actions).

 **This how-to will teach you how to do the following:**